+Marla Kirban Studio (RIP Marla, but the current coaches are amazing - learned from her)

-Marla Kirban (coach for 20+ years) Adam Murphy (working actor and comedian for 20+ years) Lori Alan (working, top VO actor, amazing coach) Dave Fennoy (top VO actor, and coach) Diakeim Lyles (working commercial/voice over casting director & friend)
+Adam Murphy (working actor and comedian for 20+ years)

+Lori Alan (working, top VO actor, amazing coach)

+Dave Fennoy (top VO actor, and coach)

+Diakeim Lyles (working commercial/voice over casting director & friend)

+Other folks: Everett Oliver (voice director, mostly animation & VG), Cliff Zellman (automotive voice over), Tremayne Mosley (Commercial & Promo), Donovan Corneetz (Commercial & Promo)

+That list is wayyy small.
+There are TONS of these people out there.
+Technically, you want someone who has worked or who IS working currently, someone who is in tune with the trends.
 Different coaches specialize in different niches, so make sure you do your research.
 Some of these people have storied careers, don't be a dimbus: ask targeted questions.
 It's good for you, and it saves both of you time.